NguyenHoaiNam/search_mailling_list/README.rst

-ml_search - Search all header of mailling-list on Openstack
+ml_search - Search all header of mailing-list on OpenStack
 ========================================================================

 Installation